 🔥I’m sure many people know the Telegram story but for those that don’t, quickly explain what happened.

 B: The SEC essentially deemed the original Telegram project a security.
 So despite already having developed an incredible product, they were forced to return all funds.
 Rather than waste their efforts entirely, they open-sourced everything.
 Enter TON Labs.

 🔥What’s your backstory and how did you come to be involved with Free TON?

-Of course, through the proposal and voting processes, I became integrated with the TON Labs guys and was immediately inspired by the passion they have for the power of decentralisation.
-I mean, seriously, everything is painfully decentralised here!
+Of course, through the proposal and voting processes, I became integrated with the TON Labs guys and was immediately inspired by the passion they have for the power of decentralization.
+I mean, seriously, everything is painfully decentralized here!
 And while this brings challenges, it stands in direct alignment with my hippy ethos of making the world a better place!

 Often, friends and family will ask if I mind working seven days a week at my desk, and I always tell them the same thing — “Do something you love and you never work a day in your life”.

 I’ve had a real variety of job roles prior to crypto.
 So whenever I ever think I’m working too hard, I think back to my days as a chef.
 Hot kitchens, bad attitudes, and worst of all, for me at least, the fryers.
 Going back to a life of arriving home at midnight, after a 12-hour split shift, smelling of oil and sweat all in my clothes and hair, it’s enough to make me remember how blessed I am to be in this industry now.